Syllabus - Fall 2024

 Policy on Plagiarism

-Make yourself familiar with writing techniques such that you can cite external sources without plagiarizing.
-Here are a few links to writing resources: [1], [2]
+Any incidents of academic dishonesty will be handled according to the UNO academic integrity procedures.
+Make yourself familiar with writing techniques such that you can cite external sources or summarize them without plagiarizing.
+Here are some resources to get you started:

 Many of your class deliverables will be on Github in a public repository.
 As a result, you must be extra careful to avoid plagiarism through responsible and ethical practices.